Dell OptiPlex 3280 10th-Gen. i5 22" 1080p All-in-One Desktop PC for $779

 - Cables

-It's $160 under list and the best price we could find.
+That's $92 under last month's mention and the best price we've seen.
+(It's the best deal now by $150.)
 Buy Now at Dell Home

 - Windows 10 Home 64-bit